Blog

 Closed testing widens the circle to a larger controlled group.
 You create tester lists and share an email or private opt-in link.
 Good for private betas with early customers or paid user research groups.

-Personal developer accounts created after November 13, 2023 must complete 14 consecutive days of closed testing with at least 12-20 testers before being eligible for production.
-Plan your launch at least three weeks out to absorb this waiting period.
+Personal developer accounts created after November 13, 2023 must complete 14 consecutive days of closed testing with at least 12 testers opted in before being eligible for production.
+(Google reduced this from 20 testers in December 2024.)
+The 14-day clock only starts once your 12th tester has opted in, so plan your launch at least three weeks out to absorb the waiting period.

 Open testing makes your beta visible on your public Play Store listing.
 Anyone can join, which stress-tests your backend at scale.
 This is especially useful if you're running CatDoes Cloud, where you want real production-like load before a 100% rollout.
 Our guide on mobile app testing challenges covers what to watch for in this stage.